pacificclimate/station-data-portal-backend/docs/performance-testing.md

 ## Test output

-At the time of writing, the performance test output against the CRMP database is as shown below.
+An example (somewhat outdated) of performance test output against the CRMP database is as shown below.

 Notes:
 - All tests (including CNG = crmp_network_geoserver) filter on province == BC.